Partner: You’ve been really distant lately. And last night you didn’t come home until almost midnight. What’s going on?

 Overall Linguistic Analysis Summary:

 The subject's statement exhibits multiple significant indicators of deception and evasion.
-Key red flags include a meaningful pronoun omission at the start of their narrative, the use of weak, speculative denials when confronted with specific information, and a consistent pattern of deflecting questions by attacking the partner's state of mind.
-The language suggests concealment and an unwillingness to provide a straightforward account of events, leading to a high probability of deception.
+Key issues include the omission of the personal pronoun 'I' when describing their actions, the use of a weak, non-committal denial when confronted with a specific observation, and a consistent pattern of deflecting questions by attacking the partner's emotional state.
+These verbal strategies suggest the subject is concealing information and is unwilling to provide a truthful account of their actions.

 EVASION Score: 90/100